NEW articles daily! Subscribe below to receive daily updates with our new articles!

 One actual around the world cruise, onboard ship, I couldn’t count airplane rides to pick up ships all over the world (Except Antarctica) But those days are over and I envy the guys still doing it.
 The movie would be X-rated, before I married, but G-Rated now.(lol)

-Luke; Station Ditto I never was, so you are up on me in that score, I still go out by your old duty station to visit friends at the FRA.
+Station Ditto I never was, so you are up on me in that score, I still go out by your old duty station to visit friends at the FRA.
 Nice part of the PI.
 The food I eat it but I still like American chow more.
 But I do eat rice when I want thousands of something to eat.
-When I only want a few I eat French fries. (lol) Like you I do find the people beat the states hands down for warmth and kindness, I prove that by reading comments by liberals on Facebook, wow they are… Read more »
+When I only want a few I eat French fries. (lol) Like you I do find the people beat the states hands down for warmth and kindness, I prove that by reading comments by liberals on Facebook, wow they are nasty.
+But I’m here to stay, I left nothing in Boston and other than my Beer Ref, like you I also don’t do cold!

 BTW – my friend just opened a new Sports Bar in Subic.
 Liberty, first bar for those just coming off the ships.